Boarding school: Canada

 In Canada, the largest independent boarding school is Columbia International College, with an enrollment of 1,700 students from all over the world.
 Robert Land Academy in Wellandport, Ontario is Canada's only private military-style boarding school for boys in Grades 6 through 12.

 Other Commonwealth countries

 Most societies around the world decline to make boarding schools the preferred option for the upbringing of their children.
 However, boarding schools are one of the aspirational modes of education in some former British colonies or Commonwealth countries like India, Pakistan, Nigeria, and other former African colonies of Great Britain.
 For instance, in Ghana the majority of the secondary schools are boarding.
 In some countries, such as New Zealand and Sri Lanka, a number of state schools have boarding facilities.
 These state boarding schools are frequently traditional single-sex state schools, whose ethos is much like that of their independent counterparts.
 Furthermore, the proportion of boarders at these schools is often much lower than at independent boarding schools, typically around 10%.

 Malaysia

-The history of boarding schools in Malaysia starts at the time of British administration in Malay States.
-The purpose of the establishment was to train the elite children especially from the Royal family and British officer families.
-Later after the independence of Malaysia, it provided learning facilities for brilliant students especially to the less affluent families.
-These schools also produce the leaders and professionals inside the country.

-Usually, these schools are mostly administered by the government and are also known as: